buaazp/zimg/README.md

 [libevent](https://github.com/libevent/libevent): Provides a sophisticated framework for buffered network IO.
 [libmemcached](https://github.com/trondn/libmemcached): LibMemcached is designed to provide the greatest number of options to use Memcached.
-[lua](http://www.lua.org/): Lua is a lightweight multi-paradigm programming language designed as a scripting language with extensible semantics as a primary goal.
 #### [Optional] For Storage:
 [memcached](https://github.com/memcached/memcached): A distributed memory object caching system.
 [beansdb](https://github.com/douban/beansdb): Beansdb is a distributed key-value storage system designed for large scale online system, aiming for high avaliablility and easy management.